mikeraynham/mikeraynham/content/curriculum-vitae.md

 * Providing training and support to the first and second level support teams, and the Core Systems Development team.

-Projects and responsibilities included:

-* Design, implementation and support of the company's anti-virus software and procedures.
-* Design, development and maintenance of a bespoke VB 6.0 application to install security patches and application updates, configure software, and provide system information logs for all the company’s PCs.
-* The migration from Novell GroupWise 5.0 to Microsoft Exchange 2000 and Outlook 2002.
-* The development of a bespoke application to automatically create and configure Exchange/Outlook profiles for users.
-* The design and installation of a Microsoft Active Directory environment.
-* The installation, configuration and roll-out of the RIM Blackberry messaging system.

 ## Building Design Partnership
 ### July 1996 to July 2001 (Third-Level Technical Support)

-* Technical support for first and second level IT support teams.
-* Support and coordination of BDP's anti-virus software and security systems. within the practice.

-Projects and responsibilities included:

-* The roll-out of Windows NT 4.0 and Windows NT 4.0 Server to all BDP offices.
-* Testing and certification of all BDP's software for Year 2000 compliance.
-* Development of Windows NT Mandatory Profiles, System Policies and logon scripts.

 ## Expert Systems Design
 ### July 1995 TO July 1996 (Developer & On-Site Support)